 - 7.1 Schools have an important role to play in supporting the mental health and wellbeing of their pupils.
-The Mental Health lead in this school is Mrs Hollie Jennings. - 7.2 All staff are aware that mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+The Mental Health lead in this school is Joanna Turner. - 7.2 All staff are aware that mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
 Staff are also aware that where children have suffered adverse childhood experiences those experiences can impact on their mental health, behaviour and education. - 7.3 Where staff are concerned that a child's mental health is also a safeguarding concern, they will discuss it with the DSL or a deputy.
+School has a leader undertaking Senior mental health lead training.